 Philadelphia Foreclosure Defense Attorneys Representing Homeowners

-To speak with a bankruptcy attorney in Philadelphia about stopping foreclosure, call Sadek and Cooper Law Offices, LLC at (215)-545-0008 for a free consultation.
+To speak with a bankruptcy attorney in Philadelphia about stopping foreclosure, call Sadek Bankruptcy Law Offices, LLC at (215)-545-0008 for a free consultation.
 We serve the Delaware Valley region.